Basclay Zapata: Biography

-In May 2007, he was sentenced to 10 years in prison for the kidnappings of the brothers Hernán Galo and María Elena González Inostroza and of Elsa Leuthner Muñoz and Ricardo Troncoso Muñoz, detained by the DINA in a department of calle Bueras 172, in the commune from Santiago.
+In May 2007, he was sentenced to 10 years in prison for the kidnappings of the brothers Hernán Galo and María Elena González Inostroza and of Elsa Leuthner Muñoz and Ricardo Troncoso Muñoz, detained by the DINA in a department of calle Bueras 172, in the commune of Santiago.
 In June 2007, he entered the penal center of Punta Peuco, where he was held until his death.
 He served three years for the kidnapping of the missing Manuel Cortez Joo, and twenty years for several other disappearances.

 Last years and death

 In 2016, Zapata wrote letters to the families of some of his victims, asking for forgiveness.
 He died of cancer on 3 December 2017 in Punta Peuco prison.